Can You Use Ring Doorbell Without WiFi?

 Ring doorbells require both an internet connection and a WiFi signal to work properly.

-Because of this, if you have a temporary interruption of service, your Ring Doorbell will not work until both internet and the WiFi signal are restored.
+Because of this, if you have a temporary interruption of service, your Ring Doorbell will not work until both the internet and the WiFi signal are restored.

-Once your internet and WiFi are back online, the Doorbell will work normally.
+Once your internet and WiFi are back online, the doorbell will work normally.

 Summary: Can You Use Ring Doorbell Without WiFi?

-A Ring Doorbell requires WiFi to see video, use two-way talk, receive notifications, alerts and updates.
-You can’t use a Ring Doorbell without WiFi and a stable internet connection.
-Ring Video Doorbell model 1, 2, 3, and 4 are 100% wireless, are powered by battery and connect to your smart phone, tablet or computer via WiFi.
-Ring Doorbell Pro and Ring Doorbell Elite are hardwired and use an Ethernet cable for power, but they still communicate with your wireless devices using WiFi.
-So even though internet is provided to them via the Ethernet cable, you still need WiFi to control them with a smartphone.
+A Ring Doorbell requires WiFi to see the video, use two-way talk, and receive notifications, alerts, and updates.
+You can’t use a Ring Doorbell without both WiFi and a stable internet connection.Ring Video Doorbell models 1, 2, 3, and 4 are 100% wireless and powered by a battery.
+They connect to your smartphone, tablet, or computer via WiFi.
+Ring Doorbell Pro and Ring Doorbell Elite are hardwired and use an Ethernet cable for power and internet, but they still communicate with your wireless devices using WiFi.
+So even though the internet is provided to them via the Ethernet cable, you still need WiFi to control them with a smartphone.

 If you have any questions about a Ring Doorbell, email any time.